 ONSP is currently seeking applicants for a summer Parking Attendant to assist in the delivery of the U-M Orientation program.
 In this position, the perfect candidate will be one of the first points of contact for incoming students and their families.
 This position works Sundays - Wednesday mornings from 7:00 AM to 9:30 AM from early June through early August.
 This is the perfect job for those who also want to take classes during the summer.
-Interested persons should submit a completed application by Friday, March 31 at 5:00 PM.
+Interested persons should submit a completed application by Wednesday, April18 at 5:00 PM.

 Other Positions at ONSP